-2.2.
+2.1.
 Lie groups, subgroups, and cosets

 Definition 2.1.
-A (real) Lie group is a set G with two structures: G is a group and G is a manifold.
-These structures agree in the following sense: multiplication map $G \times G \to G$ and inversion map $G \to G$ are smooth maps.
+A Lie group is a set G with two structures: G is a group and G is a (smooth, real) manifold.
+These structures agree in the following sense: multiplication and inversion are smooth maps.

 A morphism of Lie groups is a smooth map which also preserves the group operation: f(gh) = f(g)f(h), f(1) = 1.
-We will use the standard notation Im f, Ker f for image and kernel of a morphism.